NungariBri/Software-Engineering-process-model-answers/Final_anwers.md

 **Answer:**

 * Social Media App: first increment allows users to create profiles and post.
 Later increments add messaging, video calls, and group features.
+* ERP System for a University: An ERP has so many modules(finance,staff,student portal etc), it makes sense to deliver it in increments.
+* E-Commerce Website: Here a first increment can cover product browisng and checkouts then later increments add features like reviews,loyalty points and seller dashboards.
 ---

 ### 4.5 As you move outward along the spiral process flow, what can you say about the software that is being developed or maintained?